grrr-amsterdam/activecollab-docker/README.md

 # ActiveCollab (v5) webserver Docker setup
 Maintainer: david@grrr.nl

-This is a webserver setup for Docker.
+This is a Docker webserver setup for ActiveCollab.